May 19, 2026

 Fortunately for you, there is a way to make it easier using email delegation.
 Google introduced Gmail delegation a little over a decade ago to help its users manage multiple email accounts and stay on top of their inboxes.

-In this blog post, we will explore how to use Gmail delegation and why it might not be the best solution for you.
+In this blog post, we will explore how to use Gmail delegation, its key limitations, and why a dedicated collaboration tool may be a better fit for your team.

 Email delegation is the process of delegating access to your email account to another person.
 This allows the delegate to access your inbox, reply to emails, and manage your emails on your behalf.
 It is a great way to save time and resources, as it allows someone else to handle your emails while you focus on other tasks.